OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 3
 ### Activity
 The best way to minimize the risk of issues occurring in software is to align maximally and integrate closely between the different parties.
-From a process perspective, this means that similar development paradigms will be used and regular milestones are introduced to ensure proper and qualitative progress.
-From a tools perspective, this means that similar build, verification and deployment environments are used, and other supporting tools (e.g. requirements or architecture tools) are shared to the extent possible.
-Code repositories should also be shared if possible.
+From a process perspective, this means that similar development paradigms are used and regular milestones are introduced to ensure proper alignment and qualitative progress.
+From a tools perspective, this might mean that similar build, verification and deployment environments are used, and other supporting tools (e.g. requirements or architecture tools) are shared to the extent possible.
+Code repositories should be shared or linked where possible.

+In case suppliers cannot meet the objectives that you have stipulated, implement compensating controls to ensure that, overall, your objectives are met.
+This might mean executing extra activities (e.g., threat modelling before starting the actual implementation cycle) or implementing extra tooling (e.g., 3rd party library analysis at solution intake).
+The more suppliers deviate from your requirements, the more work will be required to compensate.

 ### Maturity Questions